-A de minimis limit for valuation purposes of £20,000 is used for the Council's operational Land and buildings and £5,000 for single items of Vehicles, Plant, Furniture and Equipment.
+A de-minimis limit for valuation purposes of £20,000 is used for the Council's operational Land and buildings and £5,000 for single items of Vehicles, Plant, Furniture and Equipment.

 Expenditure in year on new and existing assets is added annually, and then consideration is given as to whether this expenditure has increased the value of the asset.
-If there has been an increase, this is reflected through the Revaluation Reserve, if there is no increase it follows that there has been an impairment to the value of the asset (see below for the method for accounting for impairment).
-Specifically for assets categorised as Property (Land and Buildings) where expenditure of over £100,000 has been incurred on a single asset, the Council's Corporate Property Manager (M.R.I.C.S.) reviews the assets and revalues any one as appropriate.
+If there has been an increase, this is reflected through the Revaluation Reserve; if there is no increase it follows that there has been an impairment to the value of the asset (see below for the method for accounting for impairment).
+Specifically for assets categorised as Property (Land and Buildings) where expenditure of over $\pounds 100,000$ has been incurred on a single asset, the Council's Corporate Property Manager (M.R.I.C.S.) reviews the assets and revalues any one as appropriate.

+Impairment and Depreciation

-Depreciation and Impairment
+Impairment

-International Accounting Standard 36 states that assets must be reviewed each year in order to recognise any impairment or reduction in value due to the consumption of economic benefits.
+An impairment is the consumption of economic benefit that is specific to an asset.
+In line with International Accounting Standard 36 the Council reviews its assets each year in order to recognise any impairment or reduction in value due to the consumption of economic benefits.
 In addition, the residual values and useful lives of assets are reviewed annually and adjusted where appropriate.